 |Dry mouth||Try chewing sugar-free gum or sucking sugar-free sweets|

-- 'Flu-like' symptoms including muscle stiffness, a high temperature, confusion, a fast heartbeat and sweating.
-These may be signs of a rare but serious condition known as neuroleptic malignant syndrome.
+Important: if you experience symptoms such as muscle stiffness, a very high temperature, feeling confused or sweaty, a fast heartbeat, and urinary incontinence, you should contact your doctor immediately.
+These can be signs of a rare but serious condition known as neuroleptic malignant syndrome.

 How to store fluphenazine long-acting injection